 It is ideal for gift-giving because you can personalize the toppings according the palate of your intended recipient.
 My Dad, brother and husband are less is more types (especially when it comes to chocolate); for example, some chopped almonds or hazelnuts, and, perhaps, a sprinkle of coarse sea salt.

 Because I fall into the more is more chocolate category, I adorned this batch with chopped dried cranberries, smoked almonds, and large toasted coconut flakes.

 If you like, stir some of the toppings into the coconut oil-cocoa mixture before spreading on the parchment.
 Lumpy-bumpy is a very good thing here!

 While this is definitely a treat, and not low in calories, they are nutritious calories: coconut oil has a plethora of health benefits, cocoa powder is rich in antioxidants, and maple syrup is a natural, unrefined sweetener.
+Toppings such as nuts, seeds and dried fruit add even more nourishment.
 No worries about artificial junk making its way into your Valentine’s gift!